 My musical sensability was helped by my Dad being a music educator who was also a bit of a showoff.
 I remember him making airplane sounds alone in his studio after we saw the movie "Waldo Pepper."
 He was always practicing his trombone in his downstairs studio, usually "The Shadow of Your Smile," or "Bolero," or Mozart's Requiem or arpeggios.
 One year he arranged Christmas carols for my family to sing in five part harmony, sort of a Von Trapp Family vibe.
 I think my Mom was uncomfortable with the spotlight, so we didn't continue with that.
 Dad got me interested in music, lending me albums and a reel to reel tape player I used constantly to record radio and television shows.
 He had tapes and records his music students would give him, giving me my first taste of Frank Zappa, the Beatles and lots of jazz.
 He got me a decent pair of Sennheiser headphones in high school which I used constantly to listen to radio dramas like "Jack Flanders," "The Hitchiker's Guide," and NPR's "Star Wars" radio dramatization.

 My Dad loved two things in particular: playing trombone and fishing.
 He fished a great deal with his dad and his father-in-law, and often brought me and my brother along.
 I liked fishing but it didn't become a life fixture for me.
 What started as live bait fishing transitioned to artificial lures and finally to more artful catch-and-release fly fishing.
 He also had us hunting ducks, pheasant, doves, geese and even bunnies, but we finally gave that up in favor of seemingly more elegant, peaceful and humane fly fishing.
-I was relieved, as I found hunting anything but fish as mostly miserable, due to the hours, freezing mud and, well, dead animals.
+I was relieved, as I found hunting anything but fish as mostly miserable, due to the early hours, freezing mud and, well, dead animals.

 Halloween and Making Monsters

-Halloween was and is my favorite holiday for many reasons, and I've my Dad to thank for this.
+Halloween was and remains my favorite holiday for many reasons, and I've my Dad to thank for this.
 Every year my Dad would concoct some kind of Halloween creature effect that he would forewarn us kids about a couple weeks out before executing the plan on Halloween eve.
 The first run at this was him secretly getting a girl next door to dress up as a ghost and make spooky sounds in our treehouse while he and I were "hunting ghosts" around our house.
 I was at first scared, then ran up into the tree house and ripped off the sheet to reveal the neighbor girl.
 I think for me part of this unmasking is key to my love of the holiday.
 I think I see Halloween as a holiday of "truth" rather than of deceit.
 The monsters and scary things are all made by humans and harbor a friendly face, or at least someone creating this wicked theater for everyone's amusement.
 Most choose a fantastical or exaggerated costume or mask that reveals a truth about the wearer that is normally hidden, etc.

 Following Halloweens would bring to our home "the Scritchy Scratcher Monster," a startling effect accomplished with a long piece of invisible monofilament fishing line tied to our backdoor screen and its other end being rubbed with a block of resin by my Dad hiding in the bushes.
 It appeared that someone invisible was scratching on our door.
 Another year, we came home from trick or treating to find a flaming skull hovering in our back yard.
 The "Closet Mumbler" was a tape recorder hidden in a closet with a few minutes lead featuring my Dad making horrible sounds that would startle us while we were all eating dinner.
 Every year was a new monster to look forward to.
 I devote a good amount of time working on my own Halloween Yard these days, which I detail on my creepyyard.com site.

 Making Myself a Monster

 My Halloween costumes usually involved me gluing something to myself.
-I very much wanted a professional makeup job so I could appear as a werewolf or an ape from "Planet of the Apes," but made due with Elmer's glue and fake fur, or paper ape jaws I drew and scotch taped to my face.
+I very much craved a professional makeup job so I could appear as a werewolf or an ape from "Planet of the Apes," but made due with Elmer's glue and fake fur, or paper ape jaws I drew and scotch taped to my face.

 All of these childhood influences combined to form what was to be a lifetime habit of creativity and performing, as well as a fascination with creating the weird and otherworldly..